Open to the Public

 Phone: (304) 257-4488

-Download a brochure for directions and more information on Bear Rocks Preserve.
+Download a brochure for directions to Bear Rocks Preserve and information about hiking trails and more.